 If you already have an account in our system, log in here.

 If you do not already have an account in our system, go to this link in your web browser and click on the "Register" button to set up an account.

 NPN is committed to making our opportunities available to the widest possible applicant pool.
 If you have any difficulties accessing information on this site or using the Smart Simple portal, the NPN staff is available to provide direct support.
 Please contact D.D.
 Dubois, Community Liaison for Southern Artists for Social Change, at CommunityLiaison@npnweb.org or (504) 595-80008 ext.
 715, who can assist with all steps of the online application process.
 We are continually working on improving the accessibility and usability of our website and program guidelines.

 Letter of Intent Questions

-- Imagine what your community would look like without this challenge.
-What elements would you put in place to make your community a more just place?
+- Imagine your community has overcome this challenge.
+What would the community look or feel like?
+What elements would you put in place to make your community a more racially just place in the future?